tiangolo/uwsgi-nginx-flask-docker/README.md

 If you need to configure Nginx further, you can add `*.conf` files to `/etc/nginx/conf.d/` in your Dockerfile.

 Just have in mind that the default configurations are created during startup in a file in `/etc/nginx/conf.d/nginx.conf` and `/etc/nginx/conf.d/upload.conf`.
-So you shouldn't overwrite it.
+So you shouldn't overwrite them.
 You should name your `*.conf` file with something different than `nginx.conf` or `upload.conf`.

 ## Technical details